cumtr/PG-SCUnK/README.md

 `Usage: ./scripts/GFA2HaploFasta.bash -p <panGenome.gfa> -t <tempDir> -o <outDir> -@ <threads>`

-this script requires _samtools_ and _odgi_ to be present in you path. you can install them in the environment using:
+this script requires _samtools_ to be present in you path. you can install them in the environment using:
-`mamba install -n PG-SCUnK-env bioconda::samtools=1.21 bioconda::odgi=0.9.0`
+`mamba install -n PG-SCUnK-env bioconda::samtools=1.21`

 **`scripts/PG-SCUnK_plot.R`**